-The processing of Personal Data is also permitted if national legislation requests, requires or allows this.
-The type and extent of data processing must be necessary for the legally authorised data processing activity and must comply with the relevant statutory provisions.
+The processing of Personal Data is also permitted where legal obligation or compliance requires or allows its.
+This type and extent of data processing must be necessary for the legally authorised data processing activity and must comply with the relevant statutory provisions.